9dots/9dots.io-pages/OiQXe4e.md

 published: true
 type: lesson
 title: Introduction to EV3 Programming
-blurb: This lesson will provide students with a basic knowledge of the programming process and introduce them to the Lego Mindstorm software
+blurb: "This lesson will provide students with a basic knowledge of the #programming process and introduce them to the #Lego #Mindstorm software"
 org: 9dots
 objective: "By the end of the lesson, students will be able to explain what a programmer is, define a simple behavior, and write a program capable of navigating their robot through a simple maze"
 id: "9dots-OiQXe4e"